-CREECA and its campus partners offer several fellowships, scholarships, and grants to help fund student research, language study, and travel.
+CREECA and its campus partners offer various fellowships, scholarships, and grants for undergraduates, graduate students, and faculty.
+On this page you will find information on funding opportunities for language study, research, and travel.
 In addition to these opportunities, we also encourage students to explore other UW-Madison resources, such as:

 - The Office of Student Financial Aid